ks961/-d3vtool-hooks/README.md

 - `onSubmit`: A function to handle form submission.
 This function triggers submission logic and includes form validation.
 - `formErrors`: An object containing error messages for each form field.
 - `setupInputRefs`: A function that sets up input references for each form field, useful for managing focus or handling field-specific logic.
-- `enableDelayValidation`: (Optional) A boolean to enable or delay validation until form submission.
+- `enableDelayValidation`: (Optional) A boolean to enable or delay formData validation until input stops.

 ---